kubernetes/community/contributors/design-proposals/daemonset-create-first-rolling-update.md

 Then an additional hook for this strategy will be added to the part of the reconciliation loop that runs when pod updates are needed.
 That hook will:

-1. Determine how many new pods can be created, according to the number of extra pods currently running and the `maxSurge` parameter.
+1. Determine how many nodes can have new pods scheduled, according to the number of extra nodes currently running more than one pod and the `maxSurge` parameter.
-2. Determine how many previous-generation pods can be retired once their replacement pods are scheduled and running.
+2. Determine how many nodes can have their previous-generation pods retired once the replacement pods are scheduled and running.
-3. Instruct the controller-manager to add and delete pods based on the results of (1) and (2).
+3. Instruct the controller-manager to add and delete pods on nodes based on the results of (1) and (2).

-This is mechanically almost identical to the current `RollingUpdate` strategy, with the key differences being the direct creation of new pods (the `RollingUpdate` strategy only deletes pods up to the `maxUnavailable` threshold and then waits for the main reconciler create new pods to replace them).
+This is mechanically almost identical to the current `RollingUpdate` strategy, with the key differences being the direct creation of new pods on nodes (the `RollingUpdate` strategy only deletes pods up to the `maxUnavailable` threshold and then waits for the main reconciler create new pods to replace them).